leanote/leanote/README.md

 ## 1. Introduction

-Leanote, your own cloud note.
+Leanote, note just a notebook!

 **Some Features**